Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/surveyMonkey_DESC.md

 ### Description

 Ditch the Pen and Paper: Stop relying on outdated methods for user feedback.
-Integrate Survey Monkey with Kore.ai XO platform and get instant and relevant feedback from your users.
+Integrate SurveyMonkey with Kore.ai XO platform and get instant and relevant feedback from your users.

 ### By authorizing this integration you can: